ljaxferrand/ljaxferrand/README.md

 A front-end web developer from Canada 🇨🇦.

 I love all things tech 💻, learning 📚, food 🍕, fitness 🏋🏼, art 🎨, and nature 🌳.
-All the good things in life, you know?
+The good things in life, you know?

 ## 🙋🏻 A bit about me: